Azure/Enterprise-Scale/docs/enterprise-scale-iab/README.md

 >Important:
 >Before proceeding to the steps below, make sure that you have all the [prerequisites installed and configured](../Deploy/getting-started.md).

-This tutorial contains the following four sections which should be execute it in the given order below:
+This tutorial contains the following four sections which should be executed in the given order below:

 * [Deploy your tenant](./deploy-tenant.md)
 * [Setup GitHub CI/CD pipeline](./setup-git-cicd.md)